Subject9x/battleMETAL/README.md

 + API for rendering all HUD elements.
 + SFX queue system for playing HUD notification sounds in a defined sequence.
 + HUD can display complex information items such as Unit armor diagrams, targeting boxes, reticles, pitch indicators, radar.
-+ Full RADAR display system supporting both sweep and burst detection patterns.
++ Full RADAR display system.
 + Player can choose between 4 different reticles each with their own style and animation setup.
 + Player can choose between a few different colors for the HUD text
-+ Player can adjust the alpha blendering of their HUD.
++ Player can adjust the alpha blending of their HUD.

 ### GUI